hbowie/softdevbigideas/ideas/Just Enough Design Up Front.md

 2. Architects and designers are sometimes better qualified to perform design than other team members, and it is easier to confine design tasks to these few individuals before more developers get involved.

+3. Some overarching design decisions need to be made in order to enable more detailed work to proceed.

-3. The wisdom of a design can only be fully validated once it is implemented in working software.
+4. The wisdom of a design can only be fully validated once it is implemented in working software.

-4. Work done later in the effort can draw upon the skills, experience and wisdom available from the larger team.
+5. Work done later in the effort can draw upon the skills, experience and wisdom available from the larger [team][teams].

-5. The team will learn more about the problem space as the work progresses, and so deferred design decisions can take advantage of these greater learnings.
+6. The team will learn more about the problem space as the work progresses, and so deferred design decisions can take advantage of these greater learnings.

-6. Early design decisions often turn out to have been based on mistaken assumptions, or on evolving business conditions that then change before the software is ready for delivery and use.
+7. Early design decisions often turn out to have been based on mistaken assumptions, or on evolving business conditions that then change before the software is ready for delivery and use.

-7. When design is done early, there is a tendency to provision for features that later turn out to be unneeded.
+8. When design is done early, there is a tendency to provision for features that later turn out to be unneeded.
 This is one reason why agile practitioners try to follow the "[YAGNI][]" dictum: until proven otherwise, assume that "You Ain't Gonna Need It".

-8. Developers will be more fully engaged in the work if they are focused on the overall purpose of the effort, and are allowed sufficient autonomy to make some design decisions as they work.
+9. Developers will be more fully [engaged][engagement] in the work if they are focused on the overall purpose of the effort, and are allowed sufficient autonomy to make some design decisions as they work.

-If we consider only the first two factors, then we will do all of our design work using models and documents before writing a single line of code.
+If we consider only the first three factors, then we will do all of our design work using models and documents before writing a single line of code.
 This is sometimes referred to as Big Design Up Front (BDUF).

-If we consider only the last six factors, then we may be tempted to only do design as we code, without any up-front design.
+If we consider only the last six factors, then we may be tempted to rely entirely upon emergent design, without any up-front architecture.
 This is often referred to as "cowboy development," since we are always shooting from the hip, without ever stopping to take careful aim at our target.

 When we take all of these considerations into account, though, we generally find it best to do some early design work, but allow the full design to emerge as the work progresses.

 This is why it is usually best to practice JEDUF: Just Enough Design Up Front.

 The advantages of such an approach are not confined to software development.
 Here is an example of how Frank Gehry and his team designed and built the Peter B. Lewis Building at Case Western Reserve University, as described in <cite>[A Perfect Mess: The Hidden Benefits of Disorder][abrahamson-freeman-2006]</cite>, by Abrahamson and Freeman:.

 > The school approved the design and brought in a small army of contractors to build it.
 The contractors duly admired, in a shocked and fretful way, the model of the God-awfully complex structure they were about to undertake, and then asked for the blueprints, to which Gehry's team replied that there weren't any.
 >